-According to Vote.org, there's a number of states that allow Election Day registration, which means that voters will be able to register to vote and cast their ballot at their local elections office on Election Day.
+According to Vote.org, there's a number of states that allow registration through Election Day.
+This means voters in these states will be able to register to vote and cast their ballot at their local elections office on the same day, usually during either early voting or on Election Day itself.
 These states include California, Colorado, Connecticut, Hawaii, Maine, and a handful of others.
-Plus, North Dakota doesn't even require voter registration in order to cast a ballot, all residents have to do is present a valid proof of ID and residency (with a street address) at their polling location.
-However, for those who don't live in the states that offer Election Day registration, unfortunately they'll have to sit these midterm elections out.
+(Be careful, though — most states require you to go to a special location for same-day voter registration, so don't assume you'll just be able to wing it at your regular polling place.)
+North Dakota doesn't even require voter registration in order to cast a ballot, so all residents have to do is present a valid proof of ID and residency, with a street address, at their polling location.
+However, if you don't live in one of the states offering same-day registration, you may have to sit this election out.

 But what if you're sure you registered, but your polling place doesn't have your name?
-You can always ask for a "provisional ballot," also called an affidavit ballot, that will still let you rock your vote, but there's a catch.
-When casting a provisional ballot, it's important to remember that those ballots aren't counted with regular ballots, and they won't help you if you really did forget to get registered.
-These ballots are set aside and investigated first within a few days of the election to check voter eligibility and make sure that yes, you are entitled to vote, and then are counted later.
+You can always ask for a "provisional ballot," also called an affidavit ballot, which will still let you rock your vote.
+But of course, there's a catch.
+When casting a provisional ballot, it's important to remember those ballots aren't counted with regular ballots, and they won't help you if you really did forget to register.
+These ballots are set aside and double-checked within a few days of the election to confirm voter eligibility and make sure that yes, you are entitled to vote, and then are counted later.
 If you do end up voting via this kind of conditional ballot, remember to check your state's rules — some states require some kind of follow-up action to prove you're eligible to vote.

 For those who really did miss the deadline and don't have Election Day registration to save the day, there are ways you can make up for it, like encouraging others to vote.
 This year's general election will have repercussions for years to come, and it's never been more crucial to weigh in.